mudpuppy

 receive the matched groups as a separate list argument to the decorated function.

-(default), then the line that matched the highlight
+If strip_ansi is True (default), then the line that matched the highlight

-will have ANSI escape codes stripped before being passed to the
+trigger's pattern will have ANSI escape codes stripped before being passed to the

 decorated function.
-You typically want strip_ansi
+You typically want strip_ansi enabled so that your pattern

 regexp doesn't have to match the ANSI colour codes that may be decorating output.